 We should not use sample statistics on skewed columns!

 The Syntax for Sample Statistics

 If we want to use the sample size specified by Teradata, then with this syntax:

 COLLECT STATISTICS USING SYSTEM SAMPLE COLUMN (CustomerId) ON Customer;

-Use a sample size of 5% of the rows of the table customer
+If we want to use a sample size of 5% of the rows of the table customer below syntax is needed: